nikos-alexandris/cmple/README.md

-# cmple - A minimal C project and package manager
+# cmple - A minimal project and package manager for C